 Ok.
 We all know that social media is a huge time waster but we don’t really realize this.
 I mean, really, really realize this.
 A lot of people I know always keep a separate tab open for their favorite social media account.
 Because, you know, “something new might happen I need to see it first so I can comment and share it with my friends and look like a total bad-ass in the eyes of others!”

-Though this idea is kind of “noble,” if you constantly keep one eye on Facebook, you’re never really focused on what you’re doing.
-According to researchers, it takes around 25 minutes to refocus after you get distracted.2 Or in other words, if you refresh your feed twice per hour this basically means that you’re doing half-baked work all the time.
+Though this idea is kind of “noble,” if you constantly keep one eye on Facebook, you’re never really focused on what you’re doing – your mind is constantly wandering.
+And according to researchers, it takes around 25 minutes to refocus after you get distracted.2 Or in other words, if you refresh your feed twice per hour this basically means that you’re doing half-baked work all the time.

 That was the case with me.
 My desire to be on top of things glued me to social media which lead to my productivity degeneration.
 Now after I’m social media sober, I have enough time to enjoy my life and to do what I really want to do.